Antitrust & Foreign Investment Partner, Brussels

 His work on behavioural competition investigations includes representing:

-- a manufacturer of car glass in the European Commission’s cartel investigation and subsequent litigation in the Court of the European Union as well as in relation to private damage claims
+a manufacturer of car glass in the European Commission’s cartel investigation and subsequent litigation in the Court of the European Union (leading to a significant fine reduction) as well as in relation to private damage claims

-- a global importer of bananas in the European Commission’s investigation in that sector and subsequent litigation up to the European Court of Justice as well as on private damage claims.
-Both cases resulted in significant fine reductions
+a global importer of bananas in the European Commission’s investigation in that sector and subsequent litigation up to the European Court of Justice (leading to a significant fine reduction) as well as on private damage claims.

 As a litigator, he has represented clients in more than hundred cases in the Courts of the European Union, including :